fear-ai/wpages/PContent.md

 ## Character Filtering
 - Control characters are removed or replaced (except newline and tab).
 - Zero-width characters are removed or replaced.
-- Non-ASCII characters are removed by default; replacement is optional.
+- Non-ASCII characters are removed or replaced.
+- Default replacement uses a single space; `--replace CHAR` uses a different ASCII character (0x21-0x7E); `--replace` without a value deletes instead.
+- `--raw` disables character filtering; `--utf` allows Unicode; `--notab` and `--nonl` remove tabs or newlines from output.
+When `--utf` or `--raw` is used, output is encoded as UTF-8 instead of ASCII.
-- Replacement is suppressed after 1-2 consecutive replacements to avoid noise.
+- Replacement is suppressed after consecutive replacements (one per run) to avoid noise.

 ## Whitespace Normalization
 - Line endings normalized to `\n`.